stephwag/code-samples/resource_handler/README.md

 ## How it works
 * Included in some controllers that handle rendering of html, js, and json.
-* Also works if you also happen to use `remote: true` in your Rails forms.
+* Also works if you happen to use `remote: true` in your Rails forms.

 ## How to use it
 * Include it in a controller